dvirtz/modern-cpp/09_concurrency/concurrency.md

 <!-- .element: data-id="code" -->

-Note: there's a possiblity for a race condition if the compiler reorders the code on line 11 to first set the pointer to be non-empty before completely constructing the resource.
+Note: there's a possibility for a race condition if the compiler reorders the code on line 11 to first set the pointer to be non-empty before completely constructing the resource.

 ---